BSN Degree - Undergraduate Bachelor of Science in Nursing Program

 Position:

-Dean, Frances M. Maguire School of Nursing and Health Professions
+Dean, Frances M. Maguire College of Nursing and Health Professions

 Did You Know?
 Dean Tang's research and scholarship focus has been primarily in the areas of Evidence-Based Practice and Nursing Services Administration, including the nursing workforce, job satisfaction, nurse retention, and turnover.